-I confess, I’m a bit of an English geek.
+I’m a bit of an English geek.
 I suspect you might be, too.
-I collect words like other people collect stamps, or coins, or teddy bears.
+As other people collect stamps, or coins, or teddy bears, I collect words.

 Collective nouns are some of my favourites – there’s a glorious set of illustrations by Woop Studios (who worked on Harry Potter!) and I am eyeing up several for my wall.